 |

-LeeAnne Gordon of Harbor Creek, Pa. for a paper entitled “History
+LeeAnne Gordon of Harbor Creek, Pa. for a paper entitled “History of the

-which examined the history of two schooners built for the British Navy on
+of two schooners built for the British Navy on the Great Lakes in 1815.

 |